charooanand/table-line-detector/README.md

 # table-line-detector

-`vline_detector()` is a function for finding the pixel location of vertical lines in images of tables. `hline_detector()` is an analogous function for horizontal.
+`vline_detector()` is a function for finding the pixel location of vertical lines in images of tables. `hline_detector()` is an analogous function for horizontal lines.
 These could be useful for cropping cells of tables before running OCR.

 ## usage